 Except as otherwise set forth below, the Plan shall be implemented by a series of Offerings (each, an "Offering").
 Offerings shall commence on January 1, April 1, July 1 and October 1 of each year and end on the next March 31, June 30, September 31 and December 31, respectively, occurring thereafter.
-Notwithstanding the foregoing, the Plan Administrator may establish (a) a different term for one or more future Offerings and (b) different commencing and ending dates for such Offerings; provided, however, that an Offering may not exceed five years; and provided, further, that if the Purchase Price may be less than 85% of the Fair Market Value of the Stock on the Purchase Date, the Offering may not exceed 27 months.
-In the event the first or the last day of an Offering is not a regular business day, then the first day of the Offering shall be deemed to be the last preceding regular business day.
+Notwithstanding the foregoing, the Plan Administrator may establish (a) a different term for one or more future Offerings and (b) different commencing and ending dates for such Offerings; provided, however, that an Offering may not exceed five years; and provided, further, that if the Purchase Price may be less than 85% of the Fair Market Value of the Stock on the Purchase Date, the Offering is not a regular business day, then the first day of the Offering shall be deemed to be the last preceding regular business day.